yusufshakeel/cs50p-final-project/README.md

 #### Examples

-* Generate a single coupon and log on console
+* Generate a coupon and log it to the console
 ```shell
 ➜ python project.py
 VG440